cccdeno/rlab/README.md

-# math6 -- A Deno Package for Math
+# rlab -- A TypeScript Package for Math like R

 The source code of math6 derived from the following projects